 In 1994 the California Desert Protection Act, PL 103-433, October 31, 1994, 108 Stat.

-4471 ("CDPA"), placed the areas described by BLM's final report, including the lands underlying the rights of way in question, under the jurisdiction of the National Park Service as protected wilderness lands.
-Plaintiff alleges, and exhibit material made available by Plaintiff appears to confirm that the 1994 CDPA was not strictly the product of the process set forth in the FLPMA, but rather was the product of a combination of the FLPMA process and a protracted parallel effort between 1980 and 1994, primarily by Senator Alan Cranston, D. California, to upgrade the protected status of lands suitable for wilderness designation in the Mojave Desert.
-As a consequence of perceptions that the administrations of Presidents Reagan and Bush were not sympathetic to efforts to afford greater wilderness protection to lands in the Mojave Desert, the focus of efforts to designate desert lands as wilderness areas centered on the legislature, culminating in the passage of the CDPA in 1994.
-The legislative effort apparently included a good deal of political wrangling and the results were not exactly consistent with BLM's recommendations as to what tracts of land, or portions thereof, should be set aside as wilderness areas.
+4471 ("CDPA"), placed the areas described by BLM's final report, including the lands 2 underlying the rights of way in question, under the jurisdiction of the National Park Service as protected wilderness lands.
+Plaintiff alleges, and exhibit material made available by Plaintiff 3 appears to confirm that the 1994 CDPA was not strictly the product of the process set forth in the 4 5 FLPMA, but rather was the product of a combination of the FLPMA process and a protracted parallel effort between 1980 and 1994, primarily by Senator Alan Cranston, D. California, to 6 7 upgrade the protected status of lands suitable for wilderness designation in the Mojave Desert.
+8 As a consequence of perceptions that the administrations of Presidents Reagan and Bush were 9 not sympathetic to efforts to afford greater wilderness protection to lands in the Mojave Desert, 10 the focus of efforts to designate desert lands as wilderness areas centered on the legislature, culminating in the passage of the CDPA in 1994.
+The legislative effort apparently included a 12 good deal of political wrangling and the results were not exactly consistent with BLM's 13 recommendations as to what tracts of land, or portions thereof, should be set aside as wilderness 14 areas.
 See E.C.
-Nystrom, From Neglected Space to Protected Place: An Administrative History of Mojave National Preserve (National Park Service, Mar.
+Nystrom, From Neglected Space to Protected Place: An Administrative History 15 of Mojave National Preserve (National Park Service, Mar.
 2003), Doc.# 8-10.

 Plaintiff alleges that it was prevented from accessing or performing maintenance on any of the four rights of way following enactment of the CDPA in 1994, but not before that time.

-The four rights of way have been closed to vehicular traffic since 1994, either by the positing of signs or by the erection of physical barriers.
+The three of the rights of way have been closed to vehicular traffic since 1994, either by the positing of signs or by the erection of physical barriers.
+Plaintiff alleges, and Defendants do not dispute that vehicular traffic has not been excluded from Padre Point Road.